stillicel/mysql-cluster-inspector/README.md

 # MySQL Cluster Health Inspector

+> **Note:** This project is a demo for testing purposes only and is not intended for use in a production environment.

 A Python-based CLI tool for inspecting the health of Percona MySQL 5.7/8.x clusters.
 It connects to all nodes in a cluster, runs a suite of pluggable health checks, and produces both terminal output and persistent reports.

 ## Key Features